-Hello – and welcome to my first blog as a freelancer.
+Hello – and welcome to my first blog post as a freelancer.
 I know, it was a surprise to me too!

 I have been in business as a self-employed proofreader for 22 months (yep, almost two years!).
 Up until now I have always smiled silently when my fellow networkers at the SfEP (Society for Editors and Proofreaders) folks would say, “How about writing a blog, then?
 You’d be really good at it.”
 (You know who you are, Howard Walwyn.)
 My reply was always, “Och no, I don’t think so!
 I check the writing of others, not write myself.”